Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Fusion Method

-Then, through cross attention mechanism, the SD map good feature interacts with the fused BEV feature, resulting in the final fusion of camera and lidar point cloud, BEV features of SD map.
-Similarly, MapVision and MapEX, as Fig. \ref{fig:mapvison} and Fig. \ref{fig:mapex} used the SD map feature as the key and value, and the feature map formed from multi-perspective images as the query to perform cross-attention.
+Then, through cross attention mechanism, the SDMap feature interacts with the fused BEV feature, resulting in the final fusion of images and point cloud, BEV features of SDMap.
+Similarly, MapVision\cite{MapVision} uses the SDMap feature as the key and value, and the feature map formed from multi-perspective images as the query to perform cross-attention (Fig. \ref{fig:mapvision_fusion}).

+Similar to LSM\cite{lsm}, a dedicated SDMap encoder is developed to encode vectorized map elements, enriched by BEV features to provide enhanced spatial context.
+This encoding helps incorporate crucial road layout information and facilitates a more precise understanding of lane detection and traffic elements in the scene.

+Fig. \ref{fig:LGmap_fusion} shows the fusion method of LGmap\cite{LGmap}.
+The stacking strategy and streaming strategy are the same as StreamMapNet’s summary\cite{Streammapnet}.
+To demonstrate the effectiveness of long-range stacking for the streaming-stacking strategy in the figure, the stacking previous frame interval parameter is set to 2.
+The stacking strategy only fuses one previous frame in this figure.
+It may fuse more than one frame.

-To address these issues such as occlusion and limited sensing range can result in inaccuracies, RoadPainter present a novel SD map interaction module that effectively augments BEV features by incorporating beyond-visual-range in Fig. \ref{fig:roadpatiner_fusion}.
+To address these issues such as occlusion and limited sensing range can result in inaccuracies, RoadPainter\cite{RoadPainter} presents a novel SDMap interaction module that effectively augments BEV features by incorporating beyond-visual-range in Fig. \ref{fig:roadpatiner_fusion}.

-EORN in Fig. \ref{fig:ENOR} rasterize the SD map and generate a SD map in BEV.
-An SD encoder based on a ResNet-18 to extract SD map features.
-SD map feature is then interpolated and concatenated with the BEV feature from images BEV along the channel dimension.
-Fusion methods uses a simple two-layer convolutional neural network, the ConvFuser, which fuses concatenated features and outputs the fused BEV features.
-Another method involves a graph-based encoder that fuses SD map graphs with BEV features and combines these with the outputs from the centerline deformable decoder using a multi-head attention mechanism.
+EORN\cite{Enhancing_Online} rasterizes and generates SDMap in BEV.
+An SD encoder based on a ResNet-18\cite{ResNet} to extract SDMap features.
+The SDMap feature is then interpolated and concatenated with the BEV feature from images BEV along the channel dimension. fusion method uses a simple two-layer convolutional neural network, the ConvFuser, which fuses concatenated features and outputs the fused BEV features.
+Another method involves a graph-based encoder that fuses SDMap graphs with BEV features and combines these with the outputs from the centerline deformable decoder using a multi-head attention mechanism.

+Fig. \ref{fig:eorn_fusion} shows the fusion method of EORN\cite{Enhancing_Online}.
 The subsequent decoder can calculate and output corresponding results for different tasks through query queries from BEV features containing rich information.